 I was surprised to see that lack of communication between state elected leaders and local leaders when I became a board member for the Vermont League of Cities and Towns.

 I have testified at the statehouse on the issue of transportation funding and other important budgetary responsibilities that fall the majority of the time to the local government.

 My goal is once the two bodies are communicating better we can see a savings taxpayers and more efficient ways of solving our basic problems.

 I believe access to high-quality health care is a right, not a privilege.

-I have first-hand experience of when our health care system in Vermont shines, and when it has failed.
-Growing up my brother and I were able to get Dr. Dynasaur through the state, which covered our basic health and dental needs.
+I have the first-hand experience of when our health care system in Vermont shines, and when it has failed.
+Growing up my brother and I was able to get Dr. Dynasaur through the state, which covered our basic health and dental needs.

 On the flip side when my mother had a severe back injury she was forced into medical debt that caused us to lose our home from foreclosure.

 We are in a time of transition and engaging our business partners in town and the big employers is a major part of the steps moving forward.

 I support a $15 minimum wage, at the very least, and increased benefits and support for working Vermonters.
 I support both paid family leave and earned sick time legislation.